CAE Reading and Use of English Practice Test 8 Printable and PDF version

 Part 6

-Superstition (n) — irrational belief that comes from ignorance or fear of unknown.
+Superstition (n) — irrational belief that comes from ignorance or fear of the unknown.
 Old people usually stick to superstitions when making important decisions.

 To learn by rote — to learn something mechanically, without trying to understand it.

 Convey (v) — to take or carry across.
-I couldn’t convey the meaning to my students effectively no matter how hard I tried.
+I couldn’t convey the meaning to my students effectively, no matter how hard I tried.

 Evaluate (v) — to calculate worth, effectiveness of something.

 Revelation (n) — a sudden realisation; exposure of something previously kept secret.
-It didn’t come as revelation to anyone that Jill was cheating on her husband.
+It didn’t come as a revelation to anyone that Jill was cheating on her husband.

 Workshop (n) — (here) — group of people who came together to share their experience in a field.
 There is going to be a sculpting workshop at the gallery next Tuesday.